Caring for our collections

 Broken glass

-Occasionally, we encounter objects with broken glass.
+We sometimes get objects with broken glass.
 Broken glass is a physical hazard that requires special care.
-When we find damaged glass, we carefully wrap the object in protective foam add a ‘Broken Glass’ glass label, and make sure it’s stored securely to prevent any injury.
+When we find damaged glass, we carefully wrap the object in protective foam add a 'Broken Glass' glass label, and make sure it's stored securely to prevent any injury.
 This helps keep both the object and our team safe while the object is awaiting repair or further inspection.

 These are just a few examples of the types of hazards we may encounter.
 Whenever a potential hazard is identified, we use a red hazard label to mark the object and ensure that it's recorded in our Collection Database.
 If further action is needed, we use a yellow 'Hold' label to indicate that the item requires additional attention from staff or external experts.